 Case Western Masters Program

 Acceptance to this program is competitive and a demonstrated commitment to research and a career in academics is essential.
-Within our fellowship program, opportunity to apply, and full tuition support if accepted, would be offered to a maximum of one fellow per year who has selected the specialized research pathway as his/her advanced training pathway.
+Within our fellowship program, full tuition support can be offered to a maximum of one fellow per year who has selected the specialized research pathway as his/her advanced training pathway.

 Involvement in this program would require extension of fellowship training.